Investing in Your Employees: Budgeting for Rewards and Recognition

 - Peer-to-Peer Recognition: This program allows employees to recognize their team members and colleagues for their contributions to the company, with monthly allowances of points to award as they see fit.

 - Performance-Based Rewards: These rewards are given to employees who exceed performance expectations or achieve specific goals.

-- Values-Based Rewards: These rewards are given to employees who “live the company values” and exhibit behaviors that align to company values, mission and vision.
+- Values-Based Rewards: These rewards are given to employees who “live the company values” and exhibit behaviors that align with company values, mission, and vision.

 - Wellness Programs: These programs reward employees for maintaining healthy habits, such as regular exercise or quitting smoking.